quicwg/ops-drafts/draft-ietf-quic-applicability.md

 process (see, for example, {{Section 5.2 of QUIC-HTTP}}).

 A stateless reset is an option of last resort for an endpoint that does not have access to connection state.
-It is not expected that application using QUIC need information or knowledge that a stateless reset was triggered.
+Receiving a stateless reset is an indication of an unrecoverable error distinct from connection errors in that there is no application-layer information provided.

 # Information Exposure and the Connection ID {#connid}